vehicle-lang/vehicle/HACKING.md

 - These commands generate Haskell parsers for the language which are automatically placed in the `gen/hs` folder.

-## 5. Logging
+## 5. Debugging

 - Logs can be enabled by providing the `--logging` option on the command line.

-- In the case of an internal developer error, logs may not be printed.
+- In the case of an internal developer error or an infinite loop, logs will not be printed.
   In this case you can add a `traceShow text $` in front of the `do` in the `logDebug` in `Vehicle.Prelude.Logging`.

 ## 6. Profiling